tinygo-org/tinygo-site/content/docs/reference/lang-support/_index.md

 ## Garbage collection

-While not directly a language feature (the Go spec doesn't mention it), garbage collection is important for most Go programs to make sure their memory usage stays in reasonable bounds.

-Garbage collection is currently supported on all platforms, although it works best on 32-bit chips.
-A simple conservative mark-sweep collector is used that will trigger a collection cycle when the heap runs out (that is fixed at compile time) or when requested manually using `runtime.GC()`.
-Some other collector designs are used for other targets, TinyGo will automatically pick a good GC for a given target.
+Garbage collection generally works fine, but may work not as well on very small chips (AVR) and on WebAssembly.
+It is also a lot slower than the usual Go garbage collector.

-Careful design may avoid memory allocations in main loops.
+Careful design may avoid memory allocations in main loops where they can reduce performance a lot.
 You may want to compile with `-print-allocs=.` to find out where allocations happen and why they happen.
 For more information, see [heap allocation]({{<ref "heap-allocation.md">}}).

-## A note on the `recover` builtin
+## `recover` builtin

+The `recover` builtin is supported on most architectures, with the notable exception of WebAssembly.
+For WebAssembly, we need the [exception handling proposal](https://webassembly.org/roadmap/) which is implemented in browsers but is not implemented in many WASI runtimes.

-The `recover` builtin is not yet supported.
-Instead, a `panic` will always terminate a program and `recover` simply returns nil.
+On architectures where `recover` is not implemented, a panic will always exit the program without running any deferred functions.

-This is a deviation from the Go spec but so far works well in practice.
-While there are no immediate plans to implement `recover`, if it can be shown to be necessary for compatibility it will be implemented.
-Please note that this comes at a cost: it means that every `defer` call will need some extra memory (both code and stack), so this feature is not free.
-It might also be architecture dependent.
-If it gets implemented, it will likely be opt-in to not increase code size for existing projects.
+Some notes on `recover` support in TinyGo:

+  * We don't follow the Go language specification to the letter, in particular `recover()` also returns a value in functions that aren't directly called by `defer` (meaning, it returns a value inside a function that is called by a deferred function).
+In practice, this happens very rarely.
+This inconsistency should eventually be fixed.
+  * Runtime panics can currently not be recovered from.
+This includes things like divide-by-zero and nil pointer dereferences, which are used in some standard library tests.